How to Petition for a Certificate of Achievement

 - Official copies of AP/IB/CLEP test scores, if applicable

-- A copy of DD214-military discharge papers, if veteran desires credit for military units
+- A copy of DD214-military discharge papers, if the veteran desires credit for military units

 - List of courses in progress if attending another college